inventables/x-carve-instructions/1000mm/step6/index.md

 <img src="./photo/jpfs_DSC2873.jpg">
 <p>Place the spindle cord, z-axis stepper motor wire, x-axis stepper motor wire, z-axis limit switch wire, and x-axis limit switch wire into the drag chain.
 Close up the drag chain hinges.</p>
 <img src="./photo/jpfs_DSC2883.jpg">
 <p>Wire up z-axis and x-axis stepper motors and limit switches.
-Make sure you attach the red wire to the middle pin and the black wire to the hinge side of the switch.
+Make sure you attach the red wire to the middle pin and the black wire to the hinged side of the switch.
 The stepper motors can only be wired in one way, so if it doesn't fit, flip it over and try again.</p>
 <img src="./photo/P4220500jpg05.jpg">
 <p>Attach the drag chain end to the drag chain bracket on the x-carriage.</p>
 <img src="./photo/P4220503jpg08.jpg">